dpx-k/OOPS-in-Python/Session1/notes.md

 - Represents the ability of an object to take multiple forms.
 - Allows the same interface to be used for different underlying data types.

+- variables are known as attributes in a class
+- in Python, self is a reference to the current instance of a class.
+It is used to access instance variables and methods within the class.